ibm-cloud-docs/codeengine/fleet-observability.md

 Add the required logging values to the fleets default secret.

-1. In the console, go to the [Code Engine projects page][https://cloud.ibm.com/containers/serverless/projects] and select the project that your fleets run in.
+1. In the console, go to the [Code Engine projects page](https://cloud.ibm.com/containers/serverless/projects){: external} and select the project that your fleets run in.
 2. Click **Secrets and configmaps**.
 3. Click on the `codeengine-fleet-defaults` secret.
 4. Add the key-value pairs listed in the table below.
 Note that the `logging_sender_api_key` and `logging_ingress_endpoint` were saved in earlier steps.